 Sometimes people think they should take PEP while they’re on PrEP.
 This isn’t necessary if you’ve been taking PrEP as prescribed and have not missed doses.
 If you have missed doses—especially if you’re taking PrEP 2-1-1—and you think you’ve been exposed to HIV, then consult with your provider immediately about PEP.

-If you have completed a course of PEP and a 4th-generation HIV test comes back negative, you can transition from PEP to PrEP without interruption, if you want.
+If you have completed a course of PEP and your HIV test comes back negative, you can transition from PEP to PrEP without interruption, if you want.

 If you forget to take a dose of daily PrEP, take it as soon as possible if it’s within the first 12 hours.
 If it’s beyond that, wait and take the next dose as usual.
 There’s no need to double-dose.